kyle-rosa/ray_marching/README.md

 #### Quaternions and 3D Rotations
 Wherever possible, I've encoded rotations with quaternions.

 The space of 3D rotations has a ``hole" in it.
-Paths through the space of 3D rotations can become knotted on this hole and negatively impact the result of gradient descent algorithms, while using quaternions avoids this.
+Paths through the space of 3D rotations can become knotted on this hole, which negatively impacts gradient descent algorithms.
+For example, consider a sequence $R_0, R_1, ..., R_N$ of rotations where $R_0=R_N=I$ and each $R_i^{-1}R_{i+1}$ is small.
+If the sequence traces out a path around the hole, it will be impossible to continuously deform it into a path that doesn't, such as the path where each $R_i$ is the identity.
+This phenomenon doesn't occur if the rotations are encoded with quaternions instead.

 Using quaternions everywhere also allows us to track the spin orientation between objects as they move around the scene.
 Going further, we can design shaders that actually render objects differently based on their spin orientation relative to the camera.